QuanQuan0/Bicore-Maintenance/readme.md

 | $u_2$: (1, 3), (3, 2) | $v_2$: (3,2)         |
 | $u_3$: (1, 3)         | $v_3$: (3, 2)        |

+3.2 Suppose we want to insert edges from an edge list file, we can run one of the three commands:

+sh RCIS.sh ../data/toy-graph/ ../data/insert-edges.txt

+sh BIIS.sh ../data/toy-graph/ ../data/insert-edges.txt

+sh EIS.sh ../data/toy-graph/ ../data/insert-edges.txt

-### 3. Edge Deletion
+### 4. Edge Deletion

-Suppose we want to delete edge ($u_1$, $v_2$) after the edge insertion, we can run:
+4.1 Suppose we want to delete edge ($u_1$, $v_2$) after the edge insertion, we can run one of the three commands:

+    sh RCR.sh ../data/toy-graph-AfterIn/ 1 2

+    sh BIR.sh ../data/toy-graph-AfterIn/ 1 2

-    sh ER.sh ../data/toy-graph-AfterIn/ 1 2
+    sh ED.sh ../data/toy-graph-AfterIn/ 1 2

-The updated bi-core number of all vertices are stored in "bi-core-number-rem.txt".
+The updated bi-core numbers of all vertices are stored in "bi-core-number-rem.txt".
 The content is listed as follows:

 | U                            | V                           |
 | :---------------------------- | :--------------------------- |
 | $u_1$: (1, 3), (2, 2)        | $v_1$:(1, 3), (2, 2), (3,1) |
 | $u_2$: (1, 3), (2, 2), (3,1) | $v_2$: (3,1)                |
 | $u_3$: (1, 3)                | $v_3$: (2, 2), (3,1)        |

+4.2.
+Suppose we want to delete edges from an edge list file, we can run one of the three commands:

+  sh RCRS.sh ../data/toy-graph-AfterIn/ ../data/delete-edges.txt

+  sh BIRS.sh ../data/toy-graph-AfterIn/ ../data/delete-edges.txt

+  sh EDS.sh ../data/toy-graph-AfterIn/ ../data/delete-edges.txt

+### 5. Batch Update

+Suppose we want to insert or delete two edges randomly from the graph, we can run one of the two commands:

+  sh BBatch.sh ../data/toy-graph/ 2 4 4

+  sh EBatch.sh ../data/toy-graph/ 2 4 4

+### 6. Query

+6.1 Suppose we want to query the (1, 1)-core in the graph, we can run one of the two commands:

+  sh QCBI.sh ../data/toy-graph/ 1 1

+  sh QCBN.sh ../data/toy-graph/ 1 1

+6.2 Suppose we want to query the community which is a (1,1)-core and contains vertex $u_1$, we can run one of the two commands:

+  sh QSBI.sh ../data/toy-graph/ 1 1 1 1

+  sh QSBN.sh ../data/toy-graph/ 1 1 1 1

+6.3 Suppose we want to query the $\alpha$-offsets with $\alpha=1$ for vertex $u_1$, we can run one of the two commands:

+  sh QOBI.sh ../data/toy-graph/ 1 1

+  sh QOBN.sh ../data/toy-graph/ 1 1

 ## Citation
 If you use the code, please cite our paper: